Paranoia8972/Paranoia8972/README.md

 ## About Me

-- 📚 I'm currently a high school student, eager to learn and explore the world of technology.
+- 📚 I'm a high school student, eager to learn and explore the world of technology.

 - 💻 My interests include Servers (Minecraft and Linux), Web Development, Raspberry Pis, Arduino, and much more.
 I love tinkering with tech and building cool projects.

-- 🌐 I enjoy creating websites and web applications.
-You might find some of my web development projects here.
+- 🌐 I like [Open Source](https://opensource.org) and security based web applications wich can be selfhosted.
+Some great examples are [SearxNG](https://github.com/searxng/searxng-docker) and [KasmVNC](https://github.com/kasmtech/KasmVNC).

 - 🎮 I'm a Minecraft enthusiast, and I might have some Minecraft-related projects to share.